xavierfoucrier/inbox-notifier/PRIVACY.md

 - read unread email object and message - *in order to display the appropriate informations in the notification area*
 - read the number of drafts and labels - *in order to display the inbox statistics*
 - update the inbox label - *in order to mark as read one or more messages*
+- update the spam label - *in order to mark as read one or more spams*

 The Google Cloud Console are logging traffic informations, API methods used, error counts and server latency statistics: all of this informations are exclusively stored on Google servers.